 The Pre Show for Golden Mickeys is always fun.
 They have the presenter outside the Walt Disney Theatre to “interview” guests on the red carpet.
 The whole thing is set up like an awards show.

 A favorite part of the show is the appearance of Tarzan.
-This is not a man who spends any time in the buffet!
+This is not a man who spends any time at the buffet!
 The Mulan sequence is also really impressive.
-One of my all time favorite parts though is the Lion King sequence.
+One of my all-time favorite parts though is the Lion King sequence.
 The singers were amazing.